10 Amazing Green Cities

 Gavin Hellier/The Image Bank/Getty Images

-These five amazing cities are only a snapshot of the greenification of urban areas around the world.
-Many others are also working to reduce their energy consumption, adopt environmentally friendly urban development practices and embrace green living lifestyles -- each greening the world one city at a time.
+These ten amazing cities are only a snapshot of the greener world sprouting up around us.
+Many other cities are also working to reduce their energy consumption, adopt environmentally friendly urban development practices, and embrace green living lifestyles.

 Lots More Information